Last updated: November 13, 2024

 We will verify the data of bigquery-public-data.america_health_rankings.ahr

-using profiling
+using monitoring

-values_in_range_numeric_percent column check.
+number_in_range_percent column check.

 Our goal is to verify if the percentage of values in a range in the values